syndek/spotify-api-dotnet/README.md

-# Introduction
+# Spotify.NET
-Welcome to the `spotify-api-dotnet` repository!
-This project is a work in progress with the goal of being a complete Spotify Web API wrapper.
+A .NET wrapper for the [Spotify Web API](https://spotify.dev/documentation/web-api).

 The project currently targets the .NET 5.0 Preview using the C# 9 Preview, making use of new features wherever appropriate.